Frequently Asked Questions About the Transition

 Does this impact off-campus parking?

 This applies to Stanford’s commuter, resident, and department parking permits for university and hospital affiliates.
-If you work at Porter Drive, SLAC, or another off-campus worksite, this will only affect you if you plan to park on campus using daily permits or a department permit.
-If you use a department permit, your department needs to submit at least two department contacts to P&TS, who can assign the department permit to your vehicle as needed.
+If you work at Porter Drive, SLAC, or another off-campus worksite, this will only affect you if you plan to park on campus using daily permits.
+After Aug.
+31, 2019, it will also affect you if you plan to use a department permit to park on campus.
+If you use a department permit, your department needs to submit at least two department contacts to P&TS before Aug.
+31, 2019.
+Once department permits become virtual, these contacts will be able to assign the department permit to your vehicle as needed.

-Parking permits will work the same way for residents as it does for the entire campus.
-Those purchasing new permits will use virtual permits on and after June 25, 2018, when the new system launches.
+Parking permits work the same way for residents as it does for the entire campus.
+Those purchasing new permits use virtual permits on and after June 25, 2018, when the new system launched.

 Those with current physical parking permits must continue to display their physical permits until they expire.
 As of Sept.
-1, almost all parking permits will be virtual, except daily physical “scratcher” permits, which remain valid through their expiration date.
+1, almost all parking permits are virtual, except daily physical “scratcher” permits, which remain valid through their expiration date.

 How will SH and Emeritus parking permits work?